-1> if the MAC PDU includes only the periodic BSR and there is no data available for any LCG, or the MAC PDU includes only the padding BSR:
+2> if the MAC PDU includes only the periodic BSR and there is no data available for any LCG, or the MAC PDU includes only the padding BSR:

-2> not generate a MAC PDU for the HARQ entity.
+3> not generate a MAC PDU for the HARQ entity.

+2> else:

+3> generate a MAC PDU for the HARQ entity.

 1> else if the MAC entity is configured with skipUplinkTxDynamic with value true and the grant indicated to the HARQ entity was addressed to a C-RNTI, or the grant indicated to the HARQ entity is a configured uplink grant; and